Indefinite Backpack Travel

 • Amazon Essentials Hoodie.
 I’ve tested dozens of hoodies, including recently a custom-tailored one.
 But they always get destroyed on hikes so I’m now back to the cheap Amazon brands.

-• 6x American Apparel 50/50 Shirts.
-Five in the “heather black” color and one white (can’t be a ninja every day).
-I now prefer 50/50’s over triblends, since they’re more durable.
-I’m not a fan of merino due to durability and price – frequent outdoor adventures mean I rip my shirts often.
+• American Apparel 50/50 Shirts.
+Six when I’m on the move, twice that if I’m staying somewhere for a while.
+I prefer 50/50 cotton/poly over triblends for durability, and I’m not a fan of merino due to durability and price – frequent outdoor adventures mean I rip my shirts often.

 • Darn Tough Socks.
-Five pairs.
+Six pairs.
 Darn Tough merino socks are so indestructible that if they rip the manufacturer will ship you a brand new pair.
-I’ve literally walked over 2,000 miles with each pair I own and they still look brand new.
+I’ve literally walked over 5,000 miles with each pair I own and they still look brand new.

 • Uniqlo Airism Boxer Briefs.
-Five pairs.
-Rated as one of the best pairs of travel boxers for good reason.
-Hard to find Uniqlo stores these days to replace them, however…
+Six pairs.
+Rated as one of the best travel boxers for good reason.
+I don’t recommend the low-rise or seamless ones though.
+Usually only available in-store.

 Miscellaneous

-• RE:FORM RE:01 wallet.
-A super-thin minimalist wallet with a magnetic pouch for an Airtag.
+• RE:FORM RE:01 Wallet.
+A super-thin minimalist wallet with a magnetic pouch for an Airtag and small items.
 Much thinner than my previous wallet, which was custom-built.
-The material RE:FORM uses is insanely durable, I’ve been using it for the past year and it still looks brand new.
+The material RE:FORM uses is insanely durable, I’ve been using it for several years and it still looks brand new.
 Disclaimer: the founder sent me this wallet.

 • Revolut debit card.
 Free ATM withdrawals while traveling.
 Most other cards have pivoted to add fees for international ATMs, Revolut is the only one I’ve used that hasn’t (though I’m sure they will eventually).
 ATM map link since the app’s map is rarely accurate.

 • Airtag.
-I’ve never lost my wallet before but Airtags are great for peace of mind.
+I’ve never lost my wallet, but Airtags are great for peace of mind.

-• Plus my ID, health insurance, bank cards (Chase/Wells Fargo), library card and some cash.
+• Plus my ID, health insurance, bank cards, library card and emergency cash.

 • True Utility Keytool.
 Probably the world’s most compact bottle opener and multitool.
 Bought it over a decade ago and it’s been on me every day since.
 Not much else to say, except that over a thousand people have bought it from this Amazon affiliate link.

 • A.Brolly Umbrella.
 Weighs less than 90g and disappears in my bag.
-It’s a bit harder to deploy than a normal travel umbrella but the weight savings make it worth it, it feels like you’re holding air.
-It’s also obviously not the most durable umbrella.
+It’s a bit harder to deploy than a normal umbrella but the weight makes it worth it.
+It’s also obviously not the most durable umbrella, so during rainy seasons I’ll buy a slightly more durable one, often this one.

 • Dopp Kit.
 As minimalist as a toiletry kit gets.
 Most items get cycled out every month or two.
 All stored in the Rains pencil case, along with first aid and other small items.